SiebeA/CorpusNormalization/README.md

 ## The Post-initial procedure

   - `cd .../TN_w_IRISA`
-  - Store an input `.xlsx` file in the `.../EXCEL_files` folder
+  - Store an input Text/ `.xlsx` file in the `.../EXCEL_files` folder.
-  - `bash automate.sh ` (information and feedback of the process will be outputted in the terminal ) -
+  - `bash automate.sh ` (information and feedback of the process will be outputted in the terminal )

 # After ATN: the MTN steps

 (MTN == Manual Text Normalization)

 MTN, a.k.a.
-Manual check of the ATN output, is necessary because the ATN program cannot adequately normalize all input texts patterns that are not seen before and for which it does not have coded instructions to normalize.
+Manual check of the ATN output, is necessary for a general quality check; in addition, because the ATN program cannot adequately normalize all input texts patterns that are not seen before for which it does not have coded instructions for normalization.
 Besides the former, after coding normalization commands, some tradeoffs can arise (e.g. either all abbreviations are normalized in the form of Acronyms ['FBI, NASA'], or Initialisms ['F B I,  N A S A'].

 # Extra information on the ATN scripts

-Regarding the ATN stage of the process, the execution of the following scripts are bundled and automated in the `automate.sh` script:
+FYI, but not critical to understand, regarding the ATN stage of the process, the execution of the following scripts are bundled and automated in the `automate.sh` script:

-See the `Visual_process_Overview.vsdx` file for an overview in a visual flowchart view.

 - **Converting each sheet in the inputted `.xlsx` file to a `.txt` file:**

+  (PF == script with Python Functions)

+  - **PF call to import the texts from the excel files and sheets, converting them to `.txt` files for further processing:**
-  - `python3 .../TN_w_IRISA/pf_excelSheets_import_to_txt.py`
+    - `python3 pf_excelSheets_import_to_txt.py`
-    - output in

   - **ATN the .txt files with the ATN-Tool:**
-    - `.../TN_w_IRISA`
-    - `cd .../TN_w_IRISA/; bash e2e_normalization.sh`
+    - `bash e2e_normalization.sh`
   - move the original files, for MTN convenience, to the same dir as the `ATN` files, and open the dir:
     - `mv .../TN_w_IRISA/ATN_input/*.txt .../TN_w_IRISA/ATN_output/; xdg-open .../TN_w_IRISA/ATN_output/`
-  - Move the original xlsx file to the same dir:
+  - Convenience: Move the original xlsx file to the same dir:
     - `mv .../TN_w_IRISA/EXCEL_files/*xls* .../TN_w_IRISA/ATN_output/`

-  - Create a MTN version:
+  - Convenience: Create a MTN version for later convenience during MTN:
     - `mkdir ATN; cp *ATN.txt ATN; rename 's/ATN/MTN/' *ATN.txt; cd ATN; mv * .../TN_w_IRISA/ATN_output/; cd/dev/TN_w_IRISA/ATN_output; rm -r ATN`
-  - Move all the files to the processing folder (and open it in Gnome)
+  - Convenience: Move all the files to the processing folder (and open it in Gnome)
     - `mv * .../TN_w_IRISA/a_processing/ ; xdg-open .../TN_w_IRISA/a_processing/`
-  - MTN: Open the files in Sublime, for MTN.
-    - 1 sublime window with 2 tabs open tabs (left the original `.txt`, right the `*ATN.txt`) to manually check the ATN output; keep the original file to the left to see how e.g. (alpha)numeric characters are normalized; the syntax coloring is a visual aid for this purpose.
-  - makes a folder that is named after the `*xlsx` file that is being processed:
+  - Convenience: makes a folder that is named after the `*xlsx` file that is being processed:
     - `cd a_processing/`
     - `mkdir $(\ls *.xls* | sed -e 's/ /_/g' -e 's/\.xlsx//')`
     - `mv *.xlsx *.txt */` # move the txt and xlsx files in the before created dir
-  - **PF call** **Writes the MTN.txt files to a .xls* file** with the original filename with `_MTN` appended to it:
+  - **PF call**:  **Writes the `MTN.txt` files to a .xls* file** (with the original filename and `_MTN` appended to it):
-    - `cd .../TN_w_IRISA/ ; python3 pf_multi_txt_to_excel.py`
+    - `python3 pf_multi_txt_to_excel.py`
+  - Other operations, such as removing obsolete files after a process iteration.

 ## Zooming in on the e2e_normalization.sh script.

-This is the  core of the ATN-stage of the program, it executes all the scripts and commands that are used to make the automatic text normalizations.
+Whereas `automate.sh` covers the entire normalization process, both ATN & ATN, the `e2e_normalization.sh` script  is the  core of the ATN-stage of the program, it executes all the scripts and commands that are used to make the automatic text normalizations.
+Most automatic normalization improvements that will implemented, will be coded into this file.

-Takes places in the `e2e_normalization.sh`.
-This is a normalization program, originally written in Perl by glecorve: https://github.com/glecorve/irisa-text-normalizer/tree/00ab6459630874a1b2369a6fb8423e1728154c0d; thereafter there were some funcunality added by pe-honnet: https://ghe.exm-platform.com/pe-honnet/tl_lm_resources/tree/master/normalizers/irisa_normalizer; and finally by me: https://ghe.exm-platform.com/siebe-albers/TN_w_IRISA/tree/528228c8b9c99c5f6c0e945e4d0f09d2db55bde7.

 # The set normalization parameters